10 Iconic Dishes You'll Only Find Done Right In the Midwest

 Beer Cheese Soup

 Yes, beer cheese soup is exactly what it sounds like—a steamy soup made with beer, cheddar cheese, and milk.
-This unexpected Midwestern must-have dates all the way back to medieval Europe where it was served for breakfast.
-Today, it's enjoyed by Midwesterners at eateries such as the Milwaukee Brathouse—a local spot that serves a homemade version of this dish featuring red pepper and hickory smoked bacon.
+This unexpected Midwestern must-try dates all the way back to medieval Europe, where it was served for breakfast.
+Today, it's enjoyed by Midwesterners at eateries such as the Milwaukee Boathouse—a local spot that serves a homemade version of this dish featuring red pepper and hickory smoked bacon.

 Gooey Butter Cake

-Forget ho-hum vanilla or chocolate cake, in the Midwest, it's all about decadent gooey butter cake.
+Forget ho-hum vanilla or chocolate cake; in the Midwest, it's all about decadent, gooey butter cake.
 Crafted using yellow cake mix, powdered sugar, and butter, this cake is said to have originated in 1930s St. Louis when a German baker miscalculated ingredient proportions for a traditional cake recipe.
-A good place to try out this sweet treat is Russell's in St. Louis, where up to 9 different variations of this Missouri-born classic are served.
+A good place to try out this sweet treat is Russell's in St. Louis, where up to nine different variations of this Missouri-born classic are served.

 Fried Walleye

 Walleye, a freshwater fish, appears on many menus throughout the Upper Midwest.
-One spot that serves this dish is a restaurant called Old Fashioned in Madison, Wisconsin.
+One spot that serves this dish is Old Fashioned in Madison, Wisconsin.
 The eatery offers a platter of fried walleye served alongside poppy seed coleslaw, tartar sauce, rye bread, and matchstick fries.

 Cincinnati Chili